10 years later, reflections on a head injury

 5 years, she said.

 It did take me about five years.
 During that time Ariel and I moved into a co-op that was undergoing construction.
-It was shrouded in opaque white tarps that were left up for over 2 years because the construction company went out of business and it took forever for the insurance company to hire a new team.
+It was shrouded in opaque white tarps that were left up for over 2 years because the construction company went out of business and it took forever for insurance to hire a new team.
 Those tarps felt symbolic of what I was going through.
 I was going deeper inside myself and a little bit removed from the world.
 I was trying to find meaning and make new patterns.
 Find joy despite the obstacles.

 I continued to work at VPL, but increasingly I couldn’t make it through the workday.
 Around 3pm I would start getting headaches.
 I also hated sitting a desk from 9-5 even if there was nothing to do.
 I hated having to find more work or look busy.
 As a creative person I wanted to go for walks, look out the window, sort my laundry.
 Sitting at a computer all day is not a great way to stoke creativity.
 I ended up quitting after they moved my department onto the sixth floor and my desk looked into the federal building next door.
 The sixth floor of the federal building housed immigration and border services.
 I kept seeing people in orange jumpsuits sitting with lawyers or talking on phones in empty rooms.
 I came to Canada as a refugee when I was a kid.
 Had things gone wrong, we could’ve been in orange jumpsuits held by immigration.
 It was too much to look at everyday while trying to work.
 And it was too much to think about the fact that I couldn’t even look at it.
 I quit with no real plan and got a job as a graphic designer at Vancouver Community College before I even finished my two weeks notice.
 That was lucky.
 My plan was to freelance or run my own business but I didn’t really have a plan, I just knew what I didn’t want.